kingsproperty/kingsproperty/README.md

 ✦ . i love cuddles, how could you tell? <br>
 ✦ .
 I'M SORRY IF IM NOT AS AFFECTIONATE SOMETIMESSS <br>
 ✦ .
 IM SUPER FREAKING SHY 💔🥀 <br>
-✦ . my humor can be offensive at times, i tend to tease and jokingly bully <br>
+✦ . my humor can be offensive at times, i tend to tease and jokingly bully once we're close enough<br>
-✦ . please tell me if youre sensitive to jokes like that <3 <br>
+✦ . please tell me if youre sensitive to stuff like that <3 <br>
 ✦ .
 The skins you'll often, but not limited to, find me in are;</br>
 <img width="680" height="232" alt="image" src="https://github.com/user-attachments/assets/5c72ffad-7e2d-4f55-9400-80591143868b" />
 <img width="1198" height="357" alt="image" src="https://github.com/user-attachments/assets/0aaf3c5b-9d7b-46a7-9b74-c019bde5696d" />